aappddeevv/scalajs-reaction/README.md

     // if you integrate with redux
     "ttg" %%% "scalajs-reaction-redux" % scalaJsReactVersion,

-    // if you need prop-types
-    "ttg" %%% "scalajs-reaction-prop-types" % scalaJsReactVersion,
+    // if you need prop-types--you only need these for interop scenarios "ttg" %%% "scalajs-reaction-prop-types" % scalaJsReactVersion,

     // if you need react-native